<img src="https://ws.zoominfo.com/pixel/H4QRKGJNZm52yFBaHe9u" width="1" height="1" style="display: none;">

 The Various Applications of LPWA Networks

 LPWA networks can be used to connect low-energy devices (e.g., smart cameras), sensors, and meters to each other and the internet.
-Because of its long range, it can connect devices across wide areas, and even when there are obstructions, such as large buildings or when devices are underground.
+Because of its long range, it can connect devices across wide areas, even when there are obstructions, such as large buildings or when devices are underground.

 One of the main advantages of LPWA technology is its very low power consumption compared with other types of networks, such as cellular networks or Wi-Fi.
 This makes it ideal for use in IoT applications where battery life is an important factor for device design and operation.